shanonplace/contentful-backend-app-migration/README.md

 ### Sample Migration

-Creates three category entries with unique timestamps:
+Creates three category entries with unique values for `slug` and `title` fields

-- Technology (with current time)
-- Business (with current time)
-- Lifestyle (with current time)

 ### Prerequisites